Havoc Overview Direct link to this section

 Chaos Strike is our most pressed key and our generic fury spender.
 While in demon form, this changes into Annihilation.
 It is still modified by all the same talents, Annihilation just hits harder.
 These abilities have no cooldown and are only limited by the GCD and our Fury.
 It also has a small chance to refund half of its fury cost.
 Any reference to CS or Anni applies to both spells unless otherwise specified.
 There are a ton of talents affecting CS/Anni:

-• Chaos Theory is another choice node causing Blade Dance to increase your next next CS's crit chance and guarantee refund Fury.
+- Chaos Theory causes Blade Dance to increase your next next CS's crit chance and guarantee refund Fury.

-• Essence Break applies a debuff to enemies which increases CS and BD damage to them.
+- Essence Break applies a debuff to enemies which causes CS and BD to deal flat additional damage to them.
 In our hero trees, we have even more talents empowering CS and Anni.
 In our Fel-Scarred tree, we have:

-• Reaver's Mark causes your Art of the Glaive enhanced CS to apply a debuff to your target, increasing your damage to it by 7% per stack for 20 seconds.
-This can stack up to 2 normally, or up to 3 with our 11.2 tier set.
-When CS is cast after BD in our glaivework pattern, it automatically applies the max number of stacks.
-The debuff is also rolling, so if you apply 1 stack then 10 seconds later apply another, it will show as 2 stacks on the target (causing them to take 14% increased damage).
+- Reaver's Mark causes your Art of the Glaive enhanced CS to apply a debuff to your target, increasing your damage to it by 6% per stack for 20 seconds.
+This can stack up to 2 normally, or up to 3 with Bladecraft.
+The debuff is also rolling, so if you apply 1 stack then 10 seconds later apply another, it will show as 2 stacks on the target (causing them to take 12% increased damage).
 10 seconds later, the first stack will fall off, leaving 1 stack on the target with 10 seconds left.
 Reaver's Mark also applies Wounded Quarry to our mark, replicating 20% of physical damage to any enemy onto the marked target as chaos damage, giving a chance to shatter a soul.

 Blade Dance (Abbr.
 BD) / Death Sweep (Abbr.
 DS) Direct link to this section